 • dyspepsia.

 If symptoms of duodenitis appear, consult a doctor and strictly follow his instructions!
-Do not self-medicate to prevent the transition of the disease to the chronic stage.
+You should not self-medicate to prevent the disease from becoming chronic.

 Complications

-If you do not seek medical help in time or do not follow the diet for chronic duodenitis, serious complications are possible.
+If you do not seek medical help in a timely manner or do not follow a diet for chronic duodenitis, serious complications can occur.
 Inflammation can spread to all layers of the intestinal wall and even affect the peritoneum.
-In this case, periduodenitis develops, leading to severe violations of the digestive processes, pain becomes constant, and treatment is very difficult.
+In this case, periduodenitis develops, leading to severe disturbances in the digestive processes, pain becomes constant, and treatment becomes very difficult.

-If the patient develops complications, the prognosis for life remains favorable, but for health it is doubtful due to dysfunction of the internal organs.
+If the patient develops complications, the prognosis for life remains favorable, but the prognosis for health is questionable due to dysfunction of the internal organs.

 Diagnostics

-A competent specialist is able to suspect duodenitis after a conversation with a patient who came to him and his examination.
-But for the final verification of this not too frequent diagnosis, a comprehensive and comprehensive examination is necessary.
+A competent specialist is able to suspect duodenitis after a conversation with a patient who comes to him and his examination.
+But for final verification of this not very common diagnosis, a comprehensive and comprehensive examination is necessary.

-If during the diagnosis the doctor suspects malignant tumors located in the mucous membrane area, the doctor will prescribe another examination.
+If during diagnosis the doctor suspects malignant formations located in the mucous membrane area, the doctor will prescribe another examination.
 In this case, the biomaterial is examined in the laboratory of the oncology department.

 • fibrogastroduodenoscopy (FGDS) with biopsy;